samizdatco/sublime-text-shebang/readme.md

 Shebang can also be used within `.sublime-build` files.
 It provides a build command called `execute` which is a multi-process version of the `exec` command seen in Sublime’s stock build systems.

-To create a custom build system, create a `*.sublime-build` file using the syntax defined in the [documentation][3], but replacing `execute` for `exec` in the `target` field.
+To create a custom build system, create a `*.sublime-build` file using the syntax defined in the [documentation][3], but replacing `"target":"exec"` with `"target":"execute"`.

 In addition to the standard fields, Shebang supports some extensions:

  - `prompt` controls whether the user can edit the command line before it is executed
  - `virtualenv` if present will override the value in the `.sublime-settings` file